 - 4. While the instance is running, connect to it and customize it however you want.
 For example, you can perform any of the following actions on your instance: - a.
 Install software and applications. - b.
 Copy data. - c.
 Reduce startup time by deleting temporary files, defragmenting your hard drive, and zeroing out free space. - d.
 Create a new user account and add it to the Administrators group. - e.
 Configure settings using EC2ConfigService.
-For more information, see Configuring a Windows Instance Using EC2ConfigService (p.
-53).
+For more information, see Configuring a Windows Instance Using the EC2Config Service (p.
+48).

 For information about connecting to a Windows instance using the AWS Management Console, see Connect to Your Windows Instance (p.
-13).
+12).

 - 5. When the instance is set up the way you want it, it is best to stop the instance before you create the AMI to ensure data integrity.
 If you didn't use EC2ConfigService to stop the instance already, use the following steps to stop the instance. - a.
 Right-click your running instance and select Stop Instance. - b.
 In the confirmation dialog box, click Yes, Stop Instance.
-The instance is stopped and saved as a snapshot.